Updated October 15 2020.

 Note: Those without internet access are encouraged to contact my office for assistance.

-In response to the COVID-19 pandemic, Congress recently approved loan forbearance and related assistance for homeowners with federally-backed mortgages through the U.S. Department of Housing and Urban Development (HUD), the U.S. Department of Agriculture (USDA), the Federal Housing Administration (FHA), the U.S. Department of Veterans Affairs (VA), and Fannie Mae and Freddie Mac.
+In response to the COVID-19 pandemic, Congress approved loan forbearance and related assistance for homeowners with federally-backed mortgages through the U.S. Department of Housing and Urban Development (HUD), the U.S. Department of Agriculture (USDA), the Federal Housing Administration (FHA), the U.S. Department of Veterans Affairs (VA), and Fannie Mae and Freddie Mac.

 More information about available assistance can be found on the Consumer Financial Protection Bureau’s (CFPB) website here.